 OSCP reports will normally be accompanied by a learning pack of resources, which will enable managers to cascade the learning from the review across their own organisations.
 These learning resources will remain available on the website.

 The safeguarding partners will have ensured that the final report includes:

 • a summary of any recommended improvements to be made

 • an analysis of any systemic or underlying reasons why actions were taken or not

-Any recommendations will be clear about the requirements on relevant agencies, the timeframe for completion and will be focussed on improving outcomes for children.
+Any recommendations will be clear about the requirements on relevant agencies and will be focussed on improving outcomes for children.